-Lewis O. Harvey, Jr.-Instructor Steven M. Parker -Assistant 9:30-10:45 TR
+Lewis O. Harvey, Jr.-Instructor Scott M. Schafer-Teaching Assistant Vincent Mathias-Learning Assistant Steven M. Parker-Consultant

 In an experiment with two levels of an independent variable you observe the following values of the dependent variable for 10 subjects (five were tested under level 1 and five under level 2).
-Compute the mean of each column and calculate a t-test (or ANOVA if you wish) to test the hypothesis that there is a significant difference between the means:
+Compute the mean of each column and calculate a t-test (or ANOVA if you wish) to test the hypothesis that there is not a meaningful difference between the means of groups:

-$$t(df) =$$
+$$t\left(df\right) = p =$$